 top of page

-What is leaf peeping and where should you go leaf peeping?
+What is leaf peeping and where should you go leaf peeping near the Kern?

 Unless you're a diehard fan of autumn, the term "leaf peeping" might not mean much to you.
 Put simply, leaf peeping is the act of appreciating the changing colors of fall foliage.
 While that might not sound like much, leaf peeping can be a truly wonderful experience—one that's well worth seeking out if you've never done it before.
 Here's a closer look at what leaf peeping is and why you should give it a try this autumn.